 The length of treatment varies widely from one patient to another.
 Some only need temporary help to regain their strength, while others may be in some form of therapy for the rest of their lives.
 The important thing is not to do the same or better than other patients.
 It is to work as hard as possible to achieve the patient’s individual goals.

-Contact our brain injury attorneys through the form on the right or call 727-937-3171 to schedule a free phone consultation and learn more about your legal options.
+Contact our brain injury attorneys through the form on the right or call (727) 937-3171 to schedule a free consultation with our traumatic brain injury attorney.